Stardust the Super Wizard: Fictional character biography

 Stardust, whose vast knowledge of interplanetary science has made him the most remarkable man that ever lived, devotes his abilities to crime-busting.
 In later episodes, he changes his focus to racket-busting.
 In his Golden Age adventures, Stardust patrolled the entire occupied Solar System.
 The stories, however, focused primarily on his dealings with the planet Earth.
 Nothing is known of Stardust's past.

 Stardust stories followed a tried-and-true formula.
 The Super Wizard would use his omniscient powers to eavesdrop on criminals plotting a crime.
 The main villain would describe his grandiose plan (e.g. to commit genocide, lay waste to a city, destroy democracy, etc.).
 Stardust would pontificate on how evil the villain's plans were but did nothing to prevent them.
 The villain would then put his plan into action, and many people were either killed or forced to flee.
 When Stardust arrived on the scene, he would verbally berate the villains and then set into motion a series of increasingly bizarre and violent acts of revenge against the evildoers, often turning their own schemes against them.
 When the dust cleared, the citizenry would often bemoan the fact that they were unable to thank their hero who had already flown back to his secret headquarters in the stars.

 Further adventures

-The character of Stardust the Super Wizard is in the public domain.
-As such, he can and has been used by a host of creators over the years.
+Stardust the Super Wizard is in the public domain, and has appeared in stories published by various creators over the decades, including those who have rendered individual interpretations of the original character, which in some cases provide backstories, explain in plot holes in the original stories, or otherwise develop the character.

-New Stardust stories offer individual interpretations and explorations of the original character.
-These stories attempt to fill in plot holes, propose backstory, and otherwise embellish a seminal character in comics history.

 Publishers of tabletop role-playing games have created campaigns featuring Stardust the Super Wizard, allowing players to interact, collaborate, and write their own stories.